SeldonIO/mlgraph/docs/knative-impl.md

 A Channel with a Subscription that applies meta data to the CloudEvent for each request that allows a subsequent Broker with Filters for each path to be used to direct requests.
 Headers would need to be added to the CloudEvent that will be matched by the Filters for each possible path to forward the request.

+Notes:

+ * A component should provide to the router server then possible active paths that can be chosen
+ * As described the rouring server can be stateless

 ## Merge